egideons/egideons/README.md

 - My Name is Chukwuoma Gideon Chimemerie 😎
 - I am a Flutter Developer
-- 🔭 I’m currently working on Flutter projects for [Edura](https://github.com/Edura-ng) and [BOMACH Group of Company](https://github.com/bomach-group-company)
+- 🔭 Companies Flutter projects I have worked on [Edura](https://github.com/Edura-ng) and [BOMACH Group of Company](https://github.com/bomach-group-company)
 - 👯 I’m looking to collaborate on more Flutter projects
 - 💬 Ask me about anything
 - 📫 You can reach me [here](mailto:egideonchuks@gmail.com) or [on Discord](discordapp.com/users/751980182981836810)